bjartek/go-with-the-flow/README.md

  - Fetch events, store progress in a file and send results to Discord.
  - Support inline scripts if you do not want to sture everything in a file when testing

+## Gotchas
+ - When specifying extra accounts that are created on emulator they are created in alphabetical order, the addresses the emulator assign is always fixed.
+ - tldr; Name your stakeholder acounts in alphabetical order

 ## Examples

 In order to run the demo example you only have to run `make` in the example folder of this project.